nicktgn/minesweeper/README.md

 #### UI:
 - UI displays remaining flags to set and elapsed time (in seconds)
 - Smiley button resets the game; face changes based on game state
+- While pressing (mouse down) on the cell, it shows a preview of which cells would be revealed for both single cell opening and for chording

 ## Architecture